JWT Claims Reference

-This page provides a comprehensive reference for all JWT fields used in Supabase authentication tokens.
-This information is essential for server-side JWT validation and serialization, especially when implementing authentication in languages like Rust where field names like ref
+This page provides a comprehensive reference for all JWT claims used in Supabase authentication tokens.
+This information is essential for server-side JWT validation and serialization, especially when implementing authentication in languages like Rust where field names like ref are reserved keywords.

 Supabase JWTs follow the standard JWT structure with three parts: